 - Top the chips with the prepared taco meat.

-- Add your toppings: prepared guacamole, shredded cheese, sour cream, chopped green onions, chopped tomatoes, chopped avocados, black olives, pickled jalapeños.
+- Add your toppings: prepared guacamole, chopped green onions, chopped tomatoes, chopped avocados, black olives, pickled jalapeños.
+Try some shredded cheese or sour cream if you do dairy.

 Ingredients